TABLE OF CONTENTS

 Card not present transactions are becoming much more prevalent in consumer culture.
 They also make it nearly impossible to run a business without them.
 But on the flip side, they actually cost more for the merchant.
 But why is that?
 Unfortunately, it’s not such a simple answer.
 There are a few factors that are involved in this pricing decision on behalf of the payment processor.
 After reading this article, you should be able to understand why card not present transactions cost so much more than their card-present counterparts.

 An Increase in Fraud Makes CNP Transactions Cost More

 The level of risk with card not present transactions is much higher than for card-present purchases mainly due to an increase in fraud.
 There is much less transactional verification required to make purchases online.
 So many fraudsters take advantage of that and either use unauthorized card numbers to make purchases or buy and refund goods that they have received.
-So even though a merchant can reach more customers online, it makes their payment processor and merchant account provider more vulnerable.
+So even though a merchant can reach more customers online, it makes their payment processing provider and merchant account more vulnerable.